joaoaapinho/alpineweather.github.io/README.md

 The dashboard is updated with the fetched data using various functions:

   - updateViewDisplay(): Updates the current weather conditions, including temperature, description, icon, date, and location.
 It also updates the sunrise, sunset, humidity, pressure, and visibility when isSearch parameter is set to true.
-  - updateAirPollutionDataDisplay(): Updates the air pollution data.
+  - updateAirPollutionDataDisplay(): Updates the air quality data.
-  - updateHourlyForecaseDisplay(): Updates the hourly weather forecast for the next 48 hours.
+  - updateHourlyForecaseDisplay(): Updates the hourly weather forecast for current day.
-  - updateUpcomingForecase(): Updates the daily weather forecast for the next 7 days.
+  - updateUpcomingForecase(): Updates the daily weather forecast for the next 4 days.

+• **Filter Functionality:**
+Users can filter the displayed weather information based on the amount of days they want to see in advance.
+The filter function is triggered when the user selects a filter from the dropdown menu.
+The function filters the number of forecasted weather cards that are displayed, depending on the number of selected days.

 These functions make use of the fetched data and update the corresponding HTML elements with the relevant information.

-(Disclaimer: For the purpose of the exercise the sunset and sunrise times were kept in UTC format - Universal Time Coordinated Format, hence some possible time differences may arise depending on the users' region).
+(Disclaimer: For the purpose of the exercise, the sunset and sunrise times were kept in UTC format - Universal Time Coordinated Format, hence some possible time differences may arise depending on the users' region.
+Additionally, because of the free nature of the OpenWeather API only the upcoming temperatures for the following 4 days at midnight could be retrived).